faultyagatha/go/README.md

 - `rune` (alias for int32) is an UTF-8 encoded code point

 > Useful example: iterating over characters in a string.
 You could loop over each byte (which is only equivalent to a character when strings are encoded in 8-bit ASCII, which they are not in Go!).
 But to get the actual characters you should use the rune type.

+> NOTE: `A string is a sequence of bytes and not of a Rune`.
+A string may contain Unicode text encoded in UTF-8.
+But, the Go source code encodes as UTF-8, therefore, no need to encode the string in UTF-8.

+> `UTF-8 encodes all the Unicode in the range of 1 to 4 bytes`, where 1 byte is used for ASCII and the rest for the Rune.

+> ASCII contains a total of 256 elements and out of which, 128 are characters and 0-127 are identified as code points.
+Here, code point refers to the element which represents a single value.

 - `complex numbers`:
   - native support